JOIN THE

 • YMCA Camp Pine Crest, Torrance

 ALIVE runs programs throughout the school calendar year meaning we contract instructors for all seasons except summer.
-Fall is our busiest season, with a team of over 100 instructors facilitating canoe trips, and in-camp programs.
+Fall is our busiest season, with a team of over 100 instructors facilitating canoe trips and in-camp programs.
 Winter typically sees us running 7-8 weeks of programs, and Spring, 5 – 6 weeks.

 Additional certifications that are considered an asset and will raise your daily rate of pay: